-The Chickasaw National Capitol Building in Tishomingo, built in 1898 out of red granite from the Pennington Creek quarry of Governor R.M.
+The Chickasaw National Capitol in Tishomingo, built in 1898 out of red granite from the Pennington Creek quarry of Governor R.M.
 Harris, served as the Chickasaw Nation's Capitol until Oklahoma statehood in 1907.
 The Victorian, gothic-style building was later sold to Johnston County in 1910 and was used as the Johnston County Courthouse.

 In 1992, the museum was reclaimed by the Chickasaw Nation.
 The building’s historic significance and unique architecture led to its addition in the National Registry of Historic Buildings in 1971.